Hackdromeda/BugBrowser/README.md

 * Learn about BugCrowd through videos (Echo Spot and Echo Show only)
   * Try, *Alexa ask Bug Browser to introduce me to BugCrowd with a video*

+# Coming Soon:
+* Get programs beyond 25 with "NEXT" to get next 25 (Size limit for DisplayInterface).
+* Change SpeakAs for dash from "dash" to "to" or "between... and" *ex. $2 - $10* (Speak as a range if supported)
+* Asking for program details by name so user can ask for details about the program without asking for the latest list of programs.
+* Video Queue (Awaiting SDK Support)
+* Confirm Choices *ex.
+Did you say you want more details about program number 5?*
+* Highlight text and automatically switch cards for Display Interface (Awaiting SDK Support)
+* Font color customized (Awaiting SDK Support)

 # Built With
 * Node.js